mlochbaum/BQN/doc/group.md

 Group operates on a list of atomic-number [indices](indices.md) `𝕨` and an array `𝕩`, treated as a list of its major cells, to produce a list of groups, each containing some of the cells from `𝕩`.
 The two arguments have the same length, and each cell in `𝕩` is paired with the index in `𝕨` at the same position, which indicates which result group should include that cell.

         0‿1‿2‿0‿1 ≍ "abcde"  # Corresponding indices and values

         0‿1‿2‿0‿1 ⊔ "abcde"  # Values grouped by index

 A few extra options can be useful in some circumstances.
 First, an "index" of `¯1` in `𝕨` indicates that the corresponding cell should be dropped and not appear in the result.
-Second, `𝕨` is allowed to have an extra element after the end, which gives a minimum length for the result: otherwise, the result will be just long enough to accomodate the highest index in `𝕨`.
+Second, `𝕨` is allowed to have an extra element after the end, which gives a minimum length for the result: otherwise, the result will be just long enough to accomodate the highest index in `𝕨` (it might seem like the last element should be treated like an index, making the minimum length one higher, but the length version usually leads to simpler arithmetic).

         0‿¯1‿2‿2‿¯1 ⊔ "abcde"  # Drop c and e

         0‿1‿2‿2‿1‿6 ⊔ "abcde"  # Length-6 result

 A third extension is that `𝕨` doesn't really have to be a list: if not, then it groups `-=𝕨`-cells of `𝕩` instead of just `¯1`-cells.
 These cells are placed in index order.
 This extension isn't compatible with the second option from above, because it's usually not possible to add just one extra element to a non-list array.
 One usage is to group the diagonals of a table.
 See if you can figure out how the code below does this.

         ⊢ a ← 'a'+⥊⟜(↕×´)3‿5

         (+⌜´·↕¨≢)⊸⊔ a

 For a concrete example, we might choose to group a list of words by length.
 Within each group, cells maintain the ordering they had in the list originally.